-The policy is in place and is delivered by HR and Service Management.
-It is closely monitored to ensure it meets the needs of the organisation.
+The policy is currently in place and is delivered by Senior Management supported by HR.
+It is regularly monitored to ensure it is fit for purpose.

 Step 2 - What do you already know about the diverse needs and/or experiences of your target audience?